Bakewell Tart with a Salted Honey Crust

 - Mix in flour and salt until just combined.

-- Press dough into the bottom and up the sides of a greased 11" tart pan with a removable bottom.
-Be sure the dough goes all the way to the top of the sides of the pan.
+- Press dough into the bottom and up the side of a greased 11" tart pan with a removable bottom.
+Be sure the dough goes all the way to the top of the side of the pan.
 It may fall a little during the baking and if it's already shy of the top, it will be even lower after the bake.

 - Use a fork to poke shallow holes all over the dough.

 - Bake for 20 minutes and remove from the oven to cool slightly.